Custom FileMaker Go iPad App Helps FMS Health & Safety Identify Dysfunctional Movement to Reduce Injuries and Workers’ Compensation Costs

 In addition, the FileMaker Go database solution lacked branding, so Doug added the FMS Health & Safety corporate colors and logo and stylized the FileMaker Go iPad App interface so it was more consistent with the company’s corporate image.

 Doug also saw an opportunity to add back-office capabilities and turned the solution into more than a data collection tool.
-The FileMaker Go iPad App system now handles invoicing.
+The FileMaker Go iPad ergonomics app system now handles invoicing.
 Previously, clients used a sign-in sheet at the screening site and Contreras had to reconcile the names one by one.

 Functional for the Future

 Contreras is pleased with the final outcome of his custom FileMaker Go/Pro database solution and the efficiency the iPads add to the screening process.
-He says the iPads have cut data-entry man hours by 98 percent and he’s relieved to know the data is safe and secure.
+He says the health and safety app has cut data-entry man hours by 98 percent and he’s relieved to know the data is safe and secure.
 “It allows us to focus on the things we need to focus on instead of punching endless numbers into a spreadsheet.”

 And what Contreras wants to focus on is helping people.
 Contreras sees FMS Health & Safety as an extension of his firefighter duty to help people in distress.
 While many clients hire FMS Health & Safety hoping to reduce lost days and workers’ compensation claims, Contreras remains committed to the employees.
 “We’re doing it for the workers,” he said.
 “I could retire tomorrow with a pension and be fine, but truly, I really look at, ‘Do you know how many lives we could change if we could teach people how to care for themselves?’ ”

 For Contreras, caring for oneself involves maintaining functional mobility.
 “I’ve seen it before — where the inability to squat or go to the bathroom becomes a death sentence.
 You fall, go to a care home, get an infection and die.
 Maybe that doesn’t have to be the outcome.”